EgoTraj-Bench: Towards Robust Trajectory Prediction Under Ego-view Noisy Observations: Abstract

 \section{Abstract}

 Reliable trajectory prediction from an ego-centric perspective is crucial for robotic navigation in human-centric environments.
-However, existing methods typically assume idealized observation histories, failing to account for the perceptual artifacts inherent in first-person vision, such as occlusions, ID switches, and tracking drift.
+However, existing methods typically assume noiseless observation histories, failing to account for the perceptual artifacts inherent in first-person vision, such as occlusions, ID switches, and tracking drift.
 This discrepancy between training assumptions and deployment reality severely limits model robustness.
-To bridge this gap, we introduce EgoTraj-Bench, the first real-world benchmark that grounds noisy, first-person visual histories in clean, bird's-eye-view future trajectories, enabling robust learning under realistic perceptual constraints.
-Building on this benchmark, we propose \textbf{BiFlow}, a dual-stream flow matching model that concurrently denoises historical observations and forecasts future motion by leveraging a shared latent representation.
+To bridge this gap, we introduce EgoTraj-Bench, built upon TBD dataset, which is the first real-world benchmark that aligns noisy, first-person visual histories with clean, bird's-eye-view future trajectories, enabling robust learning under realistic perceptual constraints.
+Building on this benchmark, we propose \textbf{BiFlow}, a dual-stream flow matching model that concurrently denoises historical observations and forecasts future motion.
 To better model agent intent, BiFlow incorporates our \textbf{EgoAnchor} mechanism, which conditions the prediction decoder on distilled historical features via feature modulation.
 Extensive experiments show that BiFlow achieves state-of-the-art performance, reducing minADE and minFDE by 10–15\% on average and demonstrating superior robustness.
-We anticipate that our benchmark and model will provide a critical foundation for developing trajectory forecasting systems truly resilient to the challenges of real-world, ego-centric perception.
+We anticipate that our benchmark and model will provide a critical foundation for robust real-world ego-centric trajectory prediction.
+The benchmark library is available at: {\href{https://github.com/zoeyliu1999/EgoTraj-Bench}{\texttt{https://github.com/zoeyliu1999/EgoTraj-Bench}}}.